Public financing would fix campaign donor problems

 $5M in New York state "pork barrel" bills thru 2004

-Hillary's belief that the government is the best agent at fostering economic growth is evident in the copious amounts of porkbarrel funds she has secured for state & local government projects aimed at stimulating New York's economy, including:
+Hillary’s belief that the government is the best agent at fostering economic growth is evident in the copious amounts of porkbarrel funds she has secured for state & local government projects aimed at stimulating New York’s economy, including:-

-$350,000 for a regional survey by Albany's Center for Economic Growth Hillary explained, "to audit the capital region's high-tech infrastructure and R&D assets, to develop a master inventory of the resources available."
+Hillary explained, “to audit the capital region’s high-tech infrastructure and R&D assets, to develop a master inventory of the resources available.” - $4 million for

-Rochester's National Center for Excellence Hillary explained, "to work with academic institutions to lock in NY's top spot in photonics & fiber optics, and to build a state-of-the-art photonics R&D lab."
+Hillary explained, “to work with academic institutions to lock in NY’s top spot in photonics & fiber optics, and to build a state-of-the-art photonics R&D lab.” - $250,000 for Central NY’s “Vision

-2010 Economic Development Strategy" Hillary explained, "this will add 50,000 net new jobs by 2010"
+Hillary explained, “this will add 50,000 net new jobs by 2010” - $250,000 for Rural Opportunities Inc.

-$250,000 for Rural Opportunities Inc. Hillary explained, "to attract private investment capital to upstate NY."
+Hillary explained, “to attract private investment capital to upstate NY.”

 Source: Vast Right-Wing Conspiracy, by Amanda Carpenter, p.
 60-62